 The attraction of the foreign capital to the implementation of different projects on the development of the country’s economics for more effective protection of the national interests plays a great role in the foreign policy of Azerbaijan in the present-day world.
 Thus, Azerbaijan has chosen the democratic way of life determined its task in the establishment and development of mutually profitable bilateral and multilateral relations with other neighbor and faraway countries in different spheres.

-Azerbaijan, expanding and developing its regional and global activity and international cooperation, became a member of a number of international organizations such as the United Nations, the Organization on Security and Cooperation in Europe, European Council, Organization of Islamic Conference, Commonwealth of Independent States and others.
+Azerbaijan, expanding and developing its regional and global activity and international cooperation, became a member of a number of international organizations such as the United Nations, the Organization on Security and Cooperation in Europe, European Council, Organization of Islamic Cooperation, Commonwealth of Independent States and others.
 Moreover, Azerbaijan was one of the cofounders of GUAM.

 The steps undertaken by the government of Azerbaijan in Europe correspond to the attempts of the foreign policy as its integral part.
 Europe, which is rather based on real cooperation and partnership than on the old models of influence, promotes the establishment of a single structure for security and common welfare but at the same time, it may lead to the emergence of new challenges.
 Therefore, Azerbaijan, considering the established objective situation intensifies its activity within the anti-terrorist coalitions and cooperation with NATO and European Union.

 Azerbaijan protects and implements its national interests through participating in the regional initiatives the activities of the aforementioned international organizations.